oasisprotocol/cli/docs/rofl.md

 oasis rofl machine show
 ```

-The output will include a `Proxy` section if you have published any ports
+If you have published ports in your `compose.yaml`, the output will include
-in your `compose.yaml`, providing you with a public URL to access your service:
+a `Proxy` section with public URLs to access your services:

 ```
 Name:       default